Improved lymph system function

 Lane K, Worsley D, McKenzie D. Exercise and the lymphatic system: implications for breast-cancer survivors.
 Sports Med.
 2005;35(6):461-71. doi: 10.2165/00007256-200535060-00001.
 PMID: 15974632.

-I’m including a great video resource today:
+2 great video resources today: